Advanced Reproducible Research in R

 Acknowledgements

-The Danish Diabetes Academy hosts, organizes, and sponsors this course.
+The Danish Diabetes and Endocrinology Academy hosts, organizes, and sponsors this course.
 A huge thanks to them for their involvement and support!
 Steno Diabetes Center Aarhus and Aarhus University employs Luke Johnston, who is the lead instructor and curriculum developer.